 Upgrade: A significant improvement or enhancement of the condition of existing infrastructure.
-For example, a building might be in poor condition, but the addition of a new roof and the replacement of damaged drywall could bring the condition up to good.
+For example, a building might be in poor condition, but the addition of a new roof and the replacement of damaged drywall could improve its condition.
 (Contrast Routine Maintenance.)